FAtiMA Toolkit v4.0

 We’ve made some fundamental, highly valuable, changes to the Toolkit.

-– The Rule Storage file: Stores all information about the rules within the scenario.
-This is the major change within this update.
-Now authors don’t need to keep 6 different files, one for each component, now you only need one.
+- The Rule Storage file: Stores all information about the rules within the scenario.

+Instead of keeping 6 different files, one for each component, now you only need 2.
 If you used past versions of FAtiMA Toolkit you can imagine this is a pretty fundamental change, as such, we will need to update almost everything.
 Past Scenarios and Demos are no longer compatible with v4.0.

 We are doing this update step by step, as in, we are keeping most of the Demos and Tutorials intact for now and prioritising the Starter Kit Unity Project and a tutorial specifically made for FAtiMA v4.0 (detailing its changes to how the overall system work).